warriorbik/laravel_task/readme.md

 2. Server side validation: For this it uses FormRequest.
 The rules are set on the file ClientFormReuest

 ## Note
+1. Please Run composer update on the terminal form your root diretorty

-Please import the task.sql from the root directory.
+2. Please import the task.sql from the root directory.